jfsIV/cubit-dagmc-toolbar/README.md

   **Note: If the toolbar content is relocated on your system, the `setup.sh` script should be re-run and the toolbar re-imported in Cubit.**

+## Windows Users
+On machines running Windows, you will only need to change step 2.
+Instead of running `setup.sh`, run `setup-windows.ps1`.
+Once you have the repository downloaded and unpacked in your preferred location, right-click `setup-windows.ps1` and then select `Run with PowerShell`.
+After running this script, return to step 3 in the instructions above.